 Physical Education - Gross motor play opportunities are offered twice daily on the playground or in the gym.
 Children are given a variety of materials to use to enhance physical development.
 Healthy eating habits are encouraged at meals and snack time.
 Body awareness and care are also taught.

 Fine Arts - Cutting skills, drawing, painting, and other fine motor activities are included in the curriculum.
 Themed projects are planned and children are given the opportunity to express their creativity with art materials.
-Students also learn about famous artists and their works through the volunteer-led Art Outreach program offered at Trinity Lutheran School and Preschool.
+Students also learn about famous artists and their works through the volunteer-led Art Outreach program offered at Trinity Lutheran School.

 Play - Trinity Preschool offers a play-based preschool program.
 Play is integrated throughout the school day; giving children the opportunities they need to build, imagine, pretend, run, and climb.
 In addition to free play time and learning area times in the classrooms, children play on the playground or in the gym twice daily.

-Technology - Children have the opportunity to use age-appropriate activities and lessons on the SMART Table.
-Students also work individually or collaborate with a friend using iPads on a weekly basis.
+Technology - Children have the opportunity to use age-appropriate activities and lessons using technology.

 Spanish - Trinity Preschool students receive weekly lessons in Spanish.
 The Spanish curriculum encourages communication through songs, stories, and games.